k0va1/taboola_api/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+After checking out the repo, run `make install` to install dependencies.
+Then, run `make test` to run the tests.
 You can also run `bin/console` for an interactive prompt.

 ## License